90210 (TV series): Recurring

 Original series actors Shannen Doherty, Jennie Garth and Joe E. Tata signed on for recurring roles during early production.
 Sachs was familiar with Garth, and talked to her about a possible role in the series.
 Garth agreed to work in the series without reading a script after brainstorming ideas with Sachs.
 Initially, the producers offered Garth a role as a series regular but, she opted to sign on as recurring instead.

 Sachs met with Doherty over dinner and told her about the 90210 spin-off.
 Over the next few weeks, they established Brenda's backstory as a 'name' stage actress and Doherty agreed to guest-star in several episodes, appearing in the credits during the first half-season.
 Otherwise, Doherty only appeared in supporting roles.

 From early on in the news reports of the upcoming series through most of the summer, it was reported that along with Doherty and Garth, Tori Spelling would be reprising her role as an older alumni of West Beverly Hills High.
 After reading the script, Tori Spelling expressed interest returning, and the writers decided to give Donna her own fashion line.
-Spelling was scheduled to appear in the premiere, but due to personal reasons and the birth of her daughter, she opted to appear later in the season.
+Spelling was scheduled to appear in the premiere, but for personal reasons and the birth of her daughter, she opted to appear later in the season.
 Backdrop retail store signage in the first several episodes during shopping excursions scenes and one setup line referring to her role foreshadowed the role that would be unfulfilled.
-By August 11, it was reported that Spelli of the series after discovering that she was receiving less pay than Garth and Doherty.
+By August 11, it was reported that Spelling left the series after discovering that she was receiving less pay than Garth and Doherty.
 Spelling asked for her salary of $20,000 per episode to be increased to match their salaries—$40,000 to $50,000 per episode—but when denied she left the show altogether.

 Regulars

 The first actor to be cast was Dustin Milligan as lacrosse player Ethan Ward, followed by AnnaLynne McCord as Naomi Clark.
 The role of aspiring actress Annie Wilson, won by Shenae Grimes, was originally offered to Hilary Duff, who turned it down due to dissatisfaction with the pilot script.

 Jessica Lowndes was selected to portray actress and singer Adrianna Tate-Duncan, introduced as a theater performer who once had a drug addiction, and would also go through a teen pregnancy and many other serious conflicts as a dark character with many lovable aspects.
-The Adrianna Tate-Duncan role had been upgraded to a starring role in Jessica Walters' spot, Tristan Wilds was cast as step-brother to Annie Wilson; Lori Loughlin won the role of their mother, photographer wife Debbie Wilson.
+The Adrianna Tate-Duncan role had been upgraded to a starring role in Jessica Walters' spot, Tristan Wilds was cast as the brother to Annie Wilson; Lori Loughlin won the role of their mother, photographer wife Debbie Wilson.
 Michael Steger was cast as the school television news director and congenial very nice guy, Navid Shirazi who maintained the nice-guy status throughout all 114 episodes (2008-2013) of generally being walked on or victimized.

-ay the part of Harry Wilson, and would only appear in the first two seasons.
+Rob Estes was chosen for the part of Harry Wilson, and only appeared in the first two seasons.
 Estes was a previous cast member of the first Beverly Hills, 90210 spin-off, Melrose Place.